ThePhD/future_cxx/technical specification/C - defer/defer.typ

 - if execution leaves _D_'s scope, _S_ is not executed;
 - otherwise, if control returns to a point in _E_ and causes _D_ to be reached more than once, the effect is the same as reaching _D_ only once.

-#note() The "execution" of a defer statement#index[defer statement] only enures that _S_ is run on any exit from that scope.
+#note() The "execution" of a defer statement#index[defer statement] only ensures that _S_ is run on any exit from that scope.
 There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ happen if and only if the scope of _D_ is exited or terminated after reaching _D_, as previously specified.
-"Tracking" of reached defer statements at execution time is not necessary: if the non-local jump leaves the scope it is not executed (forgotten); and, if its reached again it behaves as it would during normal execution.
+"Tracking" of reached defer statements at execution time is not necessary: if the non-local jump leaves the scope it is not executed (forgotten); and, if it is reached again it behaves as it would during normal execution.

 If a non-local jump #index("non-local jump") is executed from _S_ and control leaves _S_, the behavior is undefined#index("undefined behavior").